Bruce Dowding: World War II

 Soon after Dowding's arrival in Marseille, he also met Varian Fry, Albert O. Hirschman and others working for the Emergency Rescue Committee to help leading European intellectuals, artists and writers, mostly Jewish, escape from persecution by Nazi Germany and reach the USA.
 From April 1941, Dowding resided in the same Perpignan hotel utilised by this group.
-In both Marseille and Perpignan, Dowding also became associated with many involved in the French Resistance including Louis Nouveau, George Rodocanachi, Roland Lepers, Daniel Bénédite, Denyse Clairouin and Paulette Gastou.
+In both Marseille and Perpignan, Dowding became associated with many involved in the French Resistance including Louis Nouveau, George Rodocanachi, Roland Lepers, Daniel Bénédite, Denyse Clairouin and Paulette Gastou.

 After Garrow's arrest in October 1941, Dowding continued as second-in-command to Pat O'Leary.
 On 1 November 1941, he was present when O'Leary confronted and dismissed fellow agent Harold Cole over the misappropriation of funds.
 Cole had been based in Lille, managing the northern end of the line, and Dowding was appointed to take his place.
 He won the confidence of many celebrated figures in the French Resistance in Pas-de-Calais, including Pierre Carpentier at the strategic location of Abbeville.

 In December 1941, Cole was arrested by the Abwehr.
 Subsequently described as "the worst traitor of the war", Cole helped the Germans arrest dozens of French Resistants including helpers of the Pat O'Leary Line.
 Dowding was arrested at Burbure on the same day Carpentier was arrested at Abbeville.
 He was held as a political prisoner under the Nacht und Nebel decree at Loos-lès-Lille Prison until his transfer to a sub-camp of the Buchenwald concentration camp at Bochum.
 While there, Dowding survived Allied bombing during the Battle of the Ruhr.

 Trial and execution

-Dowding was tried with seven French nationals by the People’s Court of the Third Reich on 4 March 1943.
-The public prosecutor charged the group with working ‘continuously and at times together’ with the aim of ‘causing a disadvantage to the war power of the Reich’; passing information to the enemy or a third party for the use of the enemy'; and engaging in espionage activities to assist Allied servicemen.
+Dowding was tried with seven French nationals by the People's Court of the Third Reich on 4 March 1943.
+The public prosecutor charged the group with working "continuously and at times together" with the aim of "causing a disadvantage to the war power of the Reich"; passing information to the enemy or a third party for the use of the enemy; and engaging in espionage activities to assist Allied servicemen.
 On 16 April 1943, Dowding, Carpentier, Désiré Didry, Protais Dubois and Marcel Duhayon were sentenced to death.

 Dowding and his co-sentenced were transferred to Dortmund prison on 29 June 1943.
 He was beheaded on 30 June 1943 and interred in an unmarked grave in Dortmund cemetery.
 His remains were later moved to the Reichswald Forest War Cemetery near Kleve.